Antonio Dattilo Rubbo: Legacy

-He donated to the Municipality of Frattamaggiore six of his works, including a self-portrait, on the occasion of the National Painting Exhibition of 1955, also AUD£50 for the purchase of classically inspired paintings for a municipal art gallery to be established.
-The Municipality awarded him honorary citizenship and a gold medal, which arrived after his death.
+During his lifetime, he donated to the Municipality of Frattamaggiore six of his works, including a self-portrait, on the occasion of the National Painting Exhibition of 1955.
+He also contributed AUD£50 for the purchase of classically inspired paintings for a municipal art gallery to be established.
+In recognition of his generosity, the Municipality awarded him honorary citizenship and a gold medal, which arrived after his death.